foundry-matrix/CrapWords/README.md

 ```

 ## A basic server
-Make a basic hapi server file, preferably in some non-root folder.
+Make a basic hapi server file, preferably in some non-root folder (we chose the api folder).
 Remember to export the server.

 If you have just one file for your server, you'll need to include the following if you don't want your server to start every time you test.
 An alternative is to import your server into a dedicated file for starting it (see app.js).
 ```js